Putting your list ahead of yourself?

 I help kids and teens:

-• Managing allergies or other special food needs
+Preparing nutritious meals – while managing allergies or other special food needs.

 All the while trying to stay connected to your husband, wife, or partner or managing a healthy co-parenting relationship.

-Even the best parents in the world can find themselves:
+Even the best parents can find themselves in hot moments.